-- SF-270, Request for Advance or Reimbursement Not Applicable a. - SF-271, Outlay Report and Request for Reimbursement for Construction b.
-Programs - Not Applicable - SF-425, Federal Financial Report Applicable c. - 2.
-Performance Reporting - Not Applicable - 3.
-Special Reporting - Not Applicable - 4.
-Subaward Reporting under the Transparency Act - Applicable
+- a.
+SF-270, Request for Advance or Reimbursement Not Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
+SF-425, Federal Financial Report Applicable - 2.
+Performance Reporting Not Applicable - 3.
+Special Reporting Not Applicable